Education Department withdraws Obama-era campus sexual assault guidance

 As part of the interim guidance, the department released a Q&A outlining recommendations on how schools should respond, including guidance on what schools are obligated to do in response to allegations and their flexibility in establishing their own procedures.

 The administration is formally withdrawing the Obama administration's "dear colleague letter" that some, including DeVos, have criticized for going too far.
-The standard for proof has been raised for school disciplinary proceedings.
+The standard for proof has been raised for school disciplinary proceedings in some instances, as different schools have different policies.

 One aspect of the Obama-era guidance that remains is the responsibility of the school to investigate, rather than leave the matter to law enforcement.

-Note: CLARIFICATION: This story has been updated to reflect that schools have different standards regarding disciplinary proceedings.